nschan/nf-hrp/README.md

 After I wrote this, a new container for interproscan:5.63-95.0 was released by interpro, I have added it to the charliecloud configuration.

+-- Update:
+It seems like this container also has some problems and does not run the PFAM analysis.
+I have not figured out a solution so far, I have rolled back to using spack...

 ## genblastG

 genblastG is not maintained anymore, the official website does not seem to exist anymore.